torrycrass/image-to-ansi/README.md

 *Credit where credit is due.*

-This python script is based off of original work by Micah Elliott (MicahElliott) located in Gist colortrans.py which was then used to create image-to-ansi.py and subsequently improved on by Takumi Sueda (puhitaku).
+This python script is based off of original work by Micah Elliott (MicahElliott) located in Gist colortrans.py which was then used to create image-to-ansi.py by K Lange (klange) and subsequently improved on by Takumi Sueda (puhitaku).
 A big thanks to those foundations.

 ## Purpose